Program type:

 Why Earn an Addiction Studies Minor?

-Our department is comprised of community-engaged academics providing an education that reaches beyond the classroom.
-Faculty with expertise in applied gerontology, health services, rehabilitation counseling, substance use, and behavioral health concerns prepare students for a career in making a positive change in the lives of others.
+Our department is composed of community-engaged academics who provide an education that reaches beyond the classroom.
+Faculty with expertise in applied gerontology, health services, rehabilitation counseling, substance use and behavioral health concerns will prepare you for a career making positive changes in the lives of others.

 Addiction Studies Minor Highlights

-Combined with a State-approved major, this program’s curriculum meets the criteria for the credential as a Licensed Chemical Dependency Counselor (LCDC) in the State of Texas and serves as a robust foundation for graduate study.
+Combined with a state-approved major, this program’s curriculum meets the criteria for credential as a Licensed Chemical Dependency Counselor (LCDC) in the State of Texas and serves as a robust foundation for graduate study.

-The UNT Addiction Studies coursework provides exposure to addiction diagnoses, all levels of care, and competencies for working with adults and adolescents.
+Addiction studies coursework provides exposure to addiction diagnoses, all levels of care and competencies for working with adults and adolescents.

-This program also supports students and professionals who wish to continue career development in the addiction field and addresses numerous aspects of the treatment process, including, prevention, intervention, residential treatment, and outpatient substance use treatment with adults and adolescents.
+This program also supports students and professionals who wish to continue career development in the addiction field.
+We address numerous aspects of the treatment process, including prevention, intervention, residential treatment and outpatient substance use treatment with adults and adolescents.

-Addiction Studies courses prepares students to work directly with individuals with substance use disorders and process addictions (e.g., gambling, disordered eating, etc.) in order to facilitate long-term recovery, autonomy, and improved quality of life.
+Addiction studies courses prepare students to work directly with individuals with substance use disorders and process addictions (e.g., gambling, disordered eating, etc.) in order to facilitate long-term recovery, autonomy and improved quality of life.

 Addiction Studies Minor Courses You Could Take